-- Do not transport when switched on or connected! - When relocating the equipment use of the original packing is recommended - The device should always be carried and mounted horizontally - Use suitable safety clothing, especially safety shoes, when carrying the equipment, as due to its weight a fall can have serious consequences.
+- When relocating the equipment use of the original packing is recommended - The device should always be carried and mounted horizontally

 2.1.2 Packaging

 It's recommended to keep the complete transport packaging for the lifetime of the device for relocation or return to the manufacturer for repair.
 Otherwise the packaging should be disposed of in an environmentally friendly way.